Postage stamp of Nevis' Newest Centenarian Goes Viral

 Clarke celebrated her 100th Birthday on Monday 20th December, 2021.
 She is the fourth Centenarian to be honoured with a stamp issue.

-Nathan Sutton, Mary Browne and Eliza Liburd Jeffers are other other three, who were honoured with a stamp issue.
+The other honorees are: Nathan Sutton, Mary Browne and Eliza Liburd Jeffers.

 Some of the Comments on the post are: